 10. Did you provide enough documentation for the developer (including all relevant assets)?

 Minimize unnecessary loops until the feature looks and functions as it’s supposed to.
 If you feel unsure, work on your documentation.
-It takes discipline, but it’s a small step that might save you a lot of time in hindsight.
+It takes discipline, but it’s a small step that will not only save you time but the whole team.

 Using the checklist

 When should you use the checklist?
 In my opinion, as early as possible.
-As soon as you’ve found some promising concepts, take a look at the questions listed below.
-The sooner you make sense of unknown unknowns in your design, the sooner you will be able to make a confident choice about the trade-off you have to make.
+As soon as you’ve found some promising concepts, take a look at the questions listed above.
+The sooner you make sense of unknown unknowns in your design, the sooner you will be able to make a confident choice about the design bet you are going to make.